Air vice-marshal

-Air vice-marshal (AVM) is a two-star air officer rank which originated in and continues to be used by the Royal Air Force.
+Air vice-marshal (Air Vce Mshl or AVM) is an air officer rank used by some air forces, with origins from the Royal Air Force.
 The rank is also used by the air forces of many countries which have historical British influence and it is sometimes used as the English translation of an equivalent rank in countries which have a non-English air force-specific rank structure.

-Air vice-marshal is a two-star rank and has a NATO ranking code of OF-7.
-It is equivalent to a rear-admiral in the Royal Navy or a major-general in the British Army or the Royal Marines.
-In other NATO forces, such as the United States Armed Forces and the Canadian Armed Forces, the equivalent two-star rank is major general.

-The rank of air vice-marshal is immediately senior to the rank air commodore and immediately subordinate to the rank of air marshal.
+Air vice-marshal is usually equivalent to the naval rank of rear admiral or a rank of major general in an army.
+The rank of air vice-marshal is immediately senior to the rank of air commodore and immediately subordinate to the rank of air marshal.
 Since before the Second World War it has been common for air officers commanding RAF groups to hold the rank of air vice-marshal.
 In small air forces such as the Royal New Zealand Air Force and the Ghana Air Force, the head of the air force holds the rank of air vice-marshal.

 The equivalent rank in the Women's Auxiliary Air Force, Women's Auxiliary Australian Air Force, Women's Royal Air Force (until 1968) and Princess Mary's Royal Air Force Nursing Service (until 1980) was "air chief commandant".

-Royal Air Force use and history
+Australia

+The Australian Air Corps adopted the RAF rank system on 9 November 1920 and this usage was continued by its successor, the Royal Australian Air Force.
+However, the rank of air vice-marshal was not used by the Australian Armed Forces until 1935 when Richard Williams, the Australian Chief of the Air Staff, was promoted.
+Margaret Staib of the Royal Australian Air Force served in the rank of air vice-marshal from 2009 to 2012 when she retired from the Australian Defence Force.

+Canada

+In 1920, Sir Willoughby Gwatkin, the former Canadian Chief of the General Staff, was granted the rank of air vice-marshal and appointed the inspector-general of the newly established Canadian Air Force.
+The rank was used until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
+Canadian air vice-marshals then became major-generals.
+In official Canadian French usage, the rank title was vice-maréchal de l'air.